tc39/proposal-string-pad-start-end/README.md

 ## Naming
 For consistency with [trimLeft/trimRight](https://github.com/sebmarkbage/ecmascript-string-left-right-trim), and `reduce`/`reduceRight`, despite the existence of `startsWith`/`endsWith`, we have settled on `padRight` and `padLeft`.

+## Semantics of "min length" vs "max length"
+While updating this proposal with spec language, we discussed at length whether the first parameter should determine the minimum length or the maximum length of the padded string.
+Specifically, "min length" semantics says `'foo'.padRight(4, '12')` would output `foo12`, and "max length" semantics would output `foo1`.
+Since one of the primary use cases of `padLeft`/`padRight` is for formatting monospaced text in columns, and since "min length" semantics can be achieved via `String#repeat`, we decided that "max length" was the far more useful approach.